Historic Broadway station

-Historic Broadway station is an under construction underground light rail station on the A Line and the E Line of the Los Angeles Metro Rail system.
+Historic Broadway station is an underground light rail station on the A and E lines of the Los Angeles Metro Rail system.
 It is located at the southeast corner of 2nd Street and Broadway in the Historic Core section of Downtown Los Angeles.
 In planning documents, the station was originally going to be named 2nd St/Broadway.

-Construction on the station is complete and the line is currently undergoing testing before an expected opening in early 2023.

-Historic Broadway is part of the Regional Connector project, a tunnel through Downtown Los Angeles that will connect the current Metro Rail A, E, and L Lines.
-The station is planned to be served by both the restructured A Line, connecting Long Beach and Azusa, and the restructured E Line, connecting Santa Monica and East Los Angeles.
-The station is sited in a private right of way, requiring agreements with the property's owner before a high-rise could be built on the site in the future.
+Historic Broadway was built as part of the Regional Connector project, a tunnel through Downtown Los Angeles.
+The station is sited in privately owned land and required an agreement with the property's owner, which reserved the right to build a high-rise building above the station entrance on the site in the future.
 It was constructed via the sequential excavation method, the first time Metro has utilized the process.
-The Regional Connector is scheduled to open in 2023.